-If this article was pay by the word then Dark Dark Dark would simply be described as an American folk pop band but really they’re much more dynamic and adventurous than those restrictive titles.
-Taking influence from a whole range of styles and genres this Minneapolis based band blend a number of instruments and vocals to create effortless but powerful melodies most aptly reflected by their single ‘Daydreaming’ from their second album ‘Wild Go’.
+If this article was paid by the word, then Dark Dark Dark would simply be described as an American folk-pop band.
+However, they are much more dynamic and adventurous than those restrictive titles.
+Taking influence from a whole range of styles and genres this Minneapolis-based band blend a number of instruments and vocals to create effortless but powerful melodies most aptly reflected by their single ‘Daydreaming’ from their second album ‘Wild Go’.

-Having rapidly picked up more and more band members, friends and fans since their inception in 2006 we caught up with Marshall, one of the two original members, before they embarked on their upcoming tour that takes them round the world from USA to Australia and finally Europe stopping briefly in The U.K for two dates in December.
+Having rapidly picked up more and more band members, friends and fans since their inception in 2006 we caught up with Marshall, one of the two original members, before they embarked on the upcoming tour that takes them around the world from the USA to Australia and finally Europe stopping briefly in the UK for two dates in December.

 So did you find it difficult agreeing on what type of music you wanted to make with you all growing up listening to different regional sounds?